IDAES/idaes-pse/docs/source/dmf/index.rst

   # global DMF configuration
   workspace: ~/data/workspaces/workspace1

 The per-workspace configuration has more options.
-MORE HERE
+See the documentation in the :class:`Workspace <idaes.dmf.workspace.Workspace>` class for details.

 Usage
 -----

 You can use the DMF programmatically by instantiating the Python classes.
-For details see the :ref:`idaes.dmf package` documentation.
+For details see the :mod:`DMF package <idaes.dmf>` documentation.

 Jupyter notebook usage
 ^^^^^^^^^^^^^^^^^^^^^^